Disappearance of Christopher Kerze: Disappearance

-Searching for Christopher
+Aftermath

 After his disappearance, posters were distributed and extensive searches were made in an attempt to find Kerze.
 In 2004, an anonymous letter was received by the Eagan Police Department suggesting they should stop trying to find Kerze and he would return home when he is ready.
 The police were unable to authenticate the communication, and decided that it had been a hoax.

-A week after Christopher's disappearance, his parents began receiving a series of very strange phonecalls.
+A week after Christopher's disappearance, his parents began receiving a series of strange phone calls.
 When they answered the phone there was a lot of noise on the other end, like a party, and when they tried to talk or ask who it was they would hang up.
-Christopher's neighbor and best friend also began receiving these types of strange phonecalls.
+Christopher's neighbor and best friend also began receiving these types of strange phone calls.
 Mrs. Kerze maintains that it was her son, because they had never had that kind of event before.
 After six months, those calls stopped abruptly, and no new leads were obtained.

 In 1993, the alternative rock band Soul Asylum released the song "Runaway Train".
 The music video for the song featured information and pictures of missing children with Christopher being featured in the American version.

 There was renewed interest in the case in late 2016 after Jacob Wetterling's case was resolved.
 New age-progressed photos of Kerze were created and missing persons posters were distributed with those photos.
 The family also gave media interviews regarding the case.

+In 2025, Eagan Police Detective Angela Casey, leader of Kerze's missing person investigation, said about the case, "There have been a lot of searches [...] we're committed to our community, it shows the message, we don't give up easily."